Skip to main content

 The following image is an example of a restricted mode deployment.

-A conceptual image that shows the public internet where the SaaS layer and auth0 authentication are available, a virtual network in the cloud where a Console agent is running and providing access to the web-based console, and is managing Cloud Volumes ONTAP and an AFF cluster in an on-premises data center.
+A conceptual image that shows the public internet where the SaaS application and auth0 authentication are available, a virtual network in the cloud where an agent is running and providing access to the web-based console, and is managing Cloud Volumes ONTAP and an AFF cluster in an on-premises data center.

 Azure NetApp Files